midiland/smolBSD/README.md

   - `git`
   - `qemu-system-x86_64`, `qemu-system-i386` or `qemu-system-aarch64`
   - `sudo`
-- A VT-capable CPU is recommended
+- A x86 VT-capable, or ARM64 CPU is recommended

 ## Project structure